kouzinopoulos/RiakJavaC/README.md

     mvn compile package install

-This command will build the interface, create a jar file and download all the java prerequisites, including the google protocol buffers, jzmq?? and the riak java client.
+This command will build the interface, create a jar file and download all the java prerequisites, including the google protocol buffers, jzmq and the riak java client.
 Then, to execute the interface, use the following command:

     java -cp ./lib/*:RiakJavaClient-1.0-SNAPSHOT.jar com.cern.riakjavaclient.Main

 ### Configuration of the components